Guide to Massive Open Online Courses (MOOCs)

 The first MOOCs emerged from the open educational resources (OER) movement.
 The term MOOC was coined in 2008 by Dave Cormier of the University of Prince Edward Island and Senior Research Fellow Bryan Alexander of the National Institute for Technology in Liberal Education in response to a course called Connectivism and Connective Knowledge (also known as CCK08).

-: Most us as a student have gained our knowledge from our teachers.
+Knowledge: Most us as a student have gained our knowledge from our teachers.
 And it is easy to replicate the knowledge rather than generating.
 But we should always remember that creating and then sharing is actually giving knowledge.
 The learners should always try to create some thing new of their own and share - it can be through blogs, articles, videos or images.
-Social Networking:

-In the traditional way of learning, the teachers guides and the learners takes the knowledge.
+Coherence: In the traditional way of learning, the teachers guides and the learners takes the knowledge.
 The gained knowledge can be validated through assignments, quizzes, tests etc. But with MOOC, the learners themselves have to be more prompt and kerning enthusiast.
 The learner himself finds his way by exploring from the many dimension of a field.
-Focused and Innovative: